statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

     }
 ```

-In files, the last modified date comes from a property named `updated_at` in the entry, and falls back to the file's last modified timestamp.
-Since we're not dealing with files anymore, we'll just use the model's `updated_at` timestamp.
+When working with files, the last modified date comes from a property named `updated_at` in the entry, which falls back to the file's last modified timestamp.
+Because we're not dealing with files anymore, we'll use the model's `updated_at` timestamp instead.

 ``` php
     public function lastModified()